-- To submit by the end of June an end of year an EO annual report to the Inn.
+- To be familiar with the Inn's most recent annual Self-evaluation Report, which will include previous EO annual reports and to be aware of actions taken in response to recommendations made. - To be familiar with information provided by the Inn including the planned QS programme and learning outcomes. - To attend a cross section of 4 QS events during each academic year as well as one weekend residential course. - To submit a report to the Inn within 10 days of each observation. - Towards the end of the academic cycle to chair a meeting of students; the aim being to identify whether the learning outcomes and students' expectations have been met and to gather general feedback.
+To report the feedback to the Inn. - To submit by the end of June an EO annual report to the Inn.
 This report will inform the Self-evaluation Report which the respective Inn will submit annually to the Bar Standards Board. - To provide feedback to COIC on the EO process. - To meet the requirements and deadlines agreed with the Inn and to maintain open and regular communication with its nominated members of staff. - To be aware of and be able to reference the four BSB principles underpinning Bar training and the components of the BSB Professional Statement.